neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 npm install nanoid
 ```

-- Call the `setEntries` function and insert the new entry at the beginning of the array
+- Call the `setEntries` function and insert the new entry at the beginning of the array.
-- Pass the `handleAddEntry` function with the prop `onAddEntry` to the `EntryForm` component
+- Pass the `handleAddEntry` function with the prop `onAddEntry` to the `EntryForm` component.

 Done!
 You can add new entries to your journal now 🚀 🚀 🚀